mikestead/swagger-routes/README.md

 - `consumes`: Populated with the top level `consumes` unless the operation defines its own.
 - `produces`: Populated with the top level `produces` unless the operation defines its own.
 - `paramGroupSchemas`: JSON Schema for each param group ('header', 'path', 'query', 'body', 'formData') relevant to the operation.

+## Acknowledgments

+Inspiration for this library came primarily from time spent using [swaggerize-express](https://github.com/krakenjs/swaggerize-express).
+It's a great library which you should check out.

+My reasoning behind writing a new, alternate implementation was the wish to base all routing off operation ids and not paths.
+This aligns with how Swagger client code gen works, making it easier to see your client SDKs and server code base as a whole.

+I also wanted to automate away much of the boilerplate code being written and support Restify and Express in a single library, given their similarities.